 Practice social distancing

-Social distancing is another phrase thrown around a lot these days.
-It means avoiding close contact to people, staying 6 feet away from others as much as possible.
+When people are close together, germs can spread more easily.
+So avoid close contact and stay 6 feet away from others as much as possible.
 Social distancing will help slow the spread of the virus in the community and is especially important for protecting people who are at higher risk of getting sick.

 Wash your hands often